learn-co-students/flatiron-students-present-atlanta-web-042219/README.md

 ## Flatiron Students Present

 ### Overview
 Starting in module three students will participate in Flatiron Students Present (FSP).
 Each student will be paired with a partner or group of three and together they will prepare one 7-10 minute technical talk to present at FSP.
-FSP takes place on Tuesday nights at 6:15pm.

 ### Subjects